jpiamjariyakul/fantasy-name-generator/README.md

 (Note that these rules are still being worked on.)

+See program's comments for (slightly) more detailed description.

 The program's still a work-in-progress, so don't expect too much.
 But it works, so hey, enjoy!